 - We accept unsolicited poetry postmarked September 1 through February 1.

 - All manuscripts postmarked outside our submissions period will be recycled unread.

 We accept poetry submissions by mail only.
 Please enclose a Forever stamp SASE for our response.
 If you would like your manuscript returned with our response, indicate so in your cover letter and attach sufficient postage.
 Our address is:

 Baton Rouge, LA 70803

-For poetry, submit no more than five poems at one time.
 For prose, submit one story or essay.
-(You may submit both a story and an essay if you wish; please send them in separate envelopes.)
-Include your e-mail address and telephone number on the manuscript.
-International submitters must submit by mail but we will respond by e-mail, so do not enclose an IRC.
+(You may submit both a story and an essay if you wish; please submit them separately.)
 We rarely publish work that is longer than 8,000 words, though we will consider it.

 Please wait until you've heard from us regarding a submission before submitting additional work and submit no more than twice per submissions period.